This post may contain affiliate links. Read the full disclosure for more information.

 My baby was dead.

 It hit me like a ton of bricks, yet all I could do was lay motionless on the stone hard table, with my bulging belly exposed while the ultrasound tech fetched the doctor.
-I couldn’t think.
-I couldn’t cry.
-I couldn’t breathe.
+I couldn’t think or cry.
+Even breathing was nearly impossible.
 All I could do was stare at the computer monitor.
 Only a month ago, I’d watched my baby’s strong heart beat march across the screen, like a warrior forging into battle.

 The tech came back into the room, gently wiped the gel from my stomach and told me the doctor was waiting for me in the exam room.
 I asked her the hardest question of my life, praying for a tiny ounce of hope but the laws kept her from telling me what I already knew.